chichundri/Notes/InterviewQues.md

 28) @Secured vs @PreAuthorize?
 29. Object class and methods of it? - equals, hascode, toString, wait(), wait(long,int), wait(long), notify, notifyAll, finalize, clone, getClass
-30. What is aggregation and composition? composition- belongs to, strong kind if has-a relationship, the objects lifecycles are tied.
+30. What is aggregation and composition? composition- belongs to, strong kind of part-of relationship, the objects lifecycles are tied.
     It means that if we destroy the owner object, its members also will be destroyed with it.
-Example-building and room aggregation - has-a relationship,the lifecycles of the objects aren't tied: every one of them can exist independently of each other.Example-car and wheels
+Example-building and room, car and engine aggregation - has-a relationship, weak association, the lifecycles of the objects aren't tied: every one of them can exist independently of each other.Example- Organization and person, car and driver
 31. when abstract class and interface are used? classes that extends abstract class, have many common methods or fields(closely related classes-vehicle,car,volvoCar,OtherCar)
 32. String immutability and reason? state of object remains constant after its creation, why?-caching, security, synchronization, performance,thread-safe